Are you planning your next vacation getaway?

 Use Public Transportation

-One of the best parts of traveling to Vietnam is enjoying the scenery and cultures with public transportation.
+One of the best parts of traveling to Vietnam is enjoying the scenery and culture with public transportation.

 To get the best price of transportation, I recommend booking ahead and booking directly with the bus or train company.
 Many hotels will offer to make reservations for you, but they will likely add surcharges.

-If you are short on time, you can use domestic flight carriers on a budget like Vietjet Air and Jetstar.
+If you are short on time, you can use domestic flight carriers on a budget like Vietjet Air and Bamboo.
 Their flight prices are reasonable.

 For tips on how to avoid taxi scams in Vietnam, you can read my other blog here.